romka-chev/typed-ymaps-api/README.md

 # typed-ymaps-api
 TypeScript definition files for Yandex Maps API

+### This project is under development.
+Please do not use it.

 todo replace all `void` with `any` or just remove `void` todo check all classes for correct interfaces/classes inheritance